 The biggest advantage of digital loyalty is simple: the program follows your customer wherever they go, inside their phone.
 They can switch bags, change wallets, go to the gym, work and come back later.
 If your truck stays in the same spot, the QR code is still there waiting for one more scan.

-When you run a lightweight digital system connected to smart engagement links, you start building a base with names, contacts and history.
+When you run a lightweight digital system, you start building a base with names, contacts and history.
 You can message people who disappeared, create promos for slow hours and understand which combos actually build loyalty.
 That is something a paper card will never give you.
+This connects directly to how you build real customer loyalty in street food.

 To make it even clearer, it helps to look at both models as if they were different products.
 Instead of thinking only in terms of habit, compare them by real criteria: cost, fraud, data and actual return for your food truck or cart.

 When you see it side by side, it is clear that paper only wins on habit.
 Digital wins in everything that matters in 2026: control, intelligence, hygiene and the ability to run campaigns.
-And if you combine digital loyalty with campaign QR codes, like VISU QR Ads, you can track scans, clicks and real revenue.
+If you want to go deeper on how capturing leads at events compounds with loyalty, the principles are the same.

 This is the number one objection when people think about digitizing loyalty.
 And it makes sense, because many old programs required installing a heavy app, creating a login and password and using phone storage.
 For quick street food, that is a tough sell.
 Customers will not stop their day to install an app just to get a stamp.

-VISU follows exactly this logic.
 The QR code on your counter sends people into a fast experience designed for food trucks and street food, without installation.
 You keep the customer record, visit history and reward rules without adding friction.
 For your customer, it feels almost as easy as getting a stamp.
 For you, it is infinitely smarter.
+And if you pair it with a good digital menu, the whole experience becomes seamless.

 Just because digital is better does not mean you have to throw away every paper card on the same day.
 The smarter way is to run a migration campaign.
 Use the stack of cards already in circulation as the starting point for your new program.